AutomationWitch/webinars/2020_04/README.md

 ```
 ansible-playbook setup_validation.yml -K
 ```
-The playbook will prompt for a sudo password and then for your Red Hat credentials You should get 4 OK statement and no errors at the end of the playbook execution.
+*The playbook will prompt for a BECOME (sudo) password and then for your Red Hat credentials.*

+You should get **4 OK statements** and no errors at the end of the playbook execution.

+If your system shows errors you will not be able to do the hands-on.
+Go back to preparation steps if needed.

 ## Follow the hands-on during the Webinar